Sam-Dragon/interview/java-questions/easy/direct-questions.md

 A. Arrays with variable size but works in multi-dimesional array <br>
    Rules: They are created with initial length

+43. Can we change the contents of array even if is marked as final ? <br>
+A. Yes, as they are mutable in nature

-43. Can i create array in array ? <br>
+44. Can i create array in array ? <br>
 A. Yes

-44. Can we interchange static & void in main method ? <br>
+45. Can we interchange static & void in main method ? <br>
 A. Yes

-45. Can we create main() method of my own ? <br>
+46. Can we create main() method of my own ? <br>
 A. Yes

-46. Can we call main() method of class from another ? <br>
+47. Can we call main() method of class from another ? <br>
 A. Yes

-47. How are command-line args are read ? <br>
+48. How are command-line args are read ? <br>
 A. Strings

-48. How are escape big string in command-line args ? <br>
+49. How are escape big string in command-line args ? <br>
 A. Put it inside the quotes